 What you need to make a map suitcase

-Vintage Suitcase – I bought mine for £2 it was a simple cardboard suitcase with a few scratches but as you are going to decoupage it you can cover the majority of them.
-The main thing to make sure is that the hinges and the catches on the case work fine.
+- Vintage Suitcase – I bought mine for £2.
+It was a simple cardboard suitcase with a few scratches, but as you are going to decoupage it, you can cover most of them.
+The main thing to ensure is that the hinges and the catches on the casework are fine.

-Standard PVA glue and either a waterproof PVA or acrylic varnish.
-(You can use and acid free Elmer’s glue instead of PVA)
+- Standard PVA glue and either a waterproof PVA or acrylic varnish.
+(You can use Elmer’s glue or Mod Podge instead of PVA)

 Stage 1: Transforming the outside of the map suitcase

 I didn’t cover the whole of the suitcase with maps.
 I just cut out bits of the map and stuck them on.
 That is because I still wanted to retain the character by making bits of the original case visible.